yu-ming-chen/tp/docs/UserGuide.md

 This command is usually used to display all budgets after searching for specific budgets using the `find` command.

->⚠️ If the `find` command has not been used, the `list` command may not have any visible effect.
+> 📕️ If the `find` command has not been used, the `list` command may not have any visible effect.
-> This is because all budgets have already been displayed.

 Format: `list`